ThinkBigAnalytics/dss_vantageplugin/README.txt

 end users to leverage Vantage analytics within their DSS data science workflows.
-The first, the Teradata Vantage Analytic Functions Plugin for Dataiku DSS, supports all 180+ Vantage Machine Learning and Graph Engine functions as well as the new analytic functions built into the NewSQL engine in 16.20.
+The first, the Teradata Vantage Analytic Functions Plugin for Dataiku DSS, supports all 180+ Vantage Machine Learning and Graph Engine functions as well as the new analytic functions built into the Advanced SQL engine in 16.20.

-The second, the Teradata Vantage SCRIPT Table Operator Plugin for R and Python, allows the end user to include custom built R or Python code from notebooks built in Dataiku DSS that will push down and execute directly in the NewSQL engine of the Teradata Vantage platform through the built-in table operator, SCRIPT.
+The second, the Teradata Vantage SCRIPT Table Operator Plugin for R and Python, allows the end user to include custom built R or Python code from notebooks built in Dataiku DSS that will push down and execute directly in the Advanced SQL engine of the Teradata Vantage platform through the built-in table operator, SCRIPT.

 Note that Dataiku DSS itself also supports ANSI SQL push-down for most of their